99MGMT Blog

 9. Business Development

 Name and brand development are important to the future of your business.
-It’s important to spend time to find the right combination of business name and brand identity.
+It’s important to find the right combination of business name and brand identity.
 These decisions will play a prominent role in your marketing strategy as you establish your practice and build name recognition.

 Once you have selected your medical practice’s name, publicize it and your office location to potential patients in online directories, on social media, and through membership in the local chamber of commerce.
 Actively seek opportunities to engage with your community and raise brand awareness through sponsorships, health fairs, and open house events.

-When it comes to tackling the items listed above, it’s important to have a plan and stay on track.
+When tackling the items listed above, it’s important to have a plan and stay on track.
 Here’s a resource to get you started:

 Starting a medical practice anywhere is a big job.

-Physician Practice Management Agency or Management Services Agency (MSO) can lighten your load as you establish a new medical practice.
+A Physician Practice Management Agency (PPMA) or Management Services Organization (MSO) can lighten your load as you establish a new medical practice.

 How?

-They can help with things like developing a business plan, finding space, setting up the office, etc. While this may sound ideal, there are also some things to consider before making this type of decision.
+They can help with things like developing a business plan, finding space, setting up the office, negotiating a lease, and recruiting and onboarding staff.
+While this may sound ideal, there are also some things to consider before making this type of decision.

 The Pros of Hiring a PPMA